teddymcw/pgreen_fields/readme.md

          );

 2. What python type does this most closely map to?
-3. Even though we haven’t looked thoroughly at all the attributes of class Field, what additional attributes might we need to add to our subclass’ initializer.
+3. Even though we haven’t looked thoroughly at all the attributes of class Field, what additional attributes might we need to add to the initializer of our subclass?
-I’m very tempted to show the entire file but I will truncate to make best brief example

 4. We want to do our logic in the database whenever possible.
+5. Model our constraints and unique attributes, add them to the initializer / deconstuct()
+6. Write all methods to convert to and from python precisely for our database connection

-5. We get into Transforms the ArrayLenTransform is the easiest example to look over.
+7. We get into Transforms the ArrayLenTransform is the easiest example to look over.
-6. Our ultimate goal again is to return a string that will compile into the SQL that we pass to our Postgres connection
+8. Our ultimate goal again is to return a string that will compile into the SQL that we pass to our Postgres connection

          @ArrayField.register_lookup
          class ArrayLenTransform(Transform):